A Plug-and-Play Method with Inpainting Network for Bayesian Uncertainty Quantification in Imaging: Inpainting-PnP primal-dual method for hypothesis testing

+Although convergence guarantees for Algorithm~\ref{alg:PD_Fix} only hold for convex functions, we still choose the step-sizes $(\mu_1, \mu_2, \sigma) \in [0,+\infty)^3$ as per \cite[Thm.
+5.1]{Condat13}, i.e., to satisfy

 Note that, due to the fact that $\Gc$ is chosen to be a NN, the proposed Algorithm~\ref{alg:PD_Fix} is reminiscent of PnP methods.
-In contrast to common PnP methods, which use neural networks as a regularizer, we propose to use a neural network to define the objective of the minimization problem.
-While both PnP algorithms and the use of NNs for image inpainting are ubiquitous, to the best of the authors' knowledge, there are no PnP algorithms in the literature incorporating inpainting NNs.
-Hence, Algorithm~\ref{alg:PD_Fix} is novel in this sense.
+In contrast to standard PnP methods using NN as a regularizer, we propose to use a NN for an inpainting procedure.
+While both PnP algorithms and the use of NNs for image inpainting are ubiquitous, to the best of our knowledge, there are no PnP algorithms in the literature incorporating inpainting NNs.
+Thus, Algorithm~\ref{alg:PD_Fix} is novel in this regard.

+\begin{remark} Note that if $\Gc$ is chosen such that $\nabla h$ is ensured to be monotone, then iterations from Algorithm~\ref{alg:PD_Fix} converge to a solution to problem~\eqref{eq:BUQO_Fixed} \cite{Condat13, Vu13}.
+Such a condition could possibly satisfied in practice if using training framework similar to the one proposed in~\cite{belkouchi2025learning}. \end{remark}